All courses are ON-LINE and are awarded 3 college graduate level credits (unless stated otherwise)

 Required Text: Antonacci, Patricia Sage Publications Promoting Literacy Development

 EDPM 546 Extending the Chickadee Award

 February 3 – March 21 | Registration Closes January 27, 2014

 A children’s choice award is most effective when librarians and teachers of all subjects work together to help children become familiar with the books, to make informed choices in their voting, and to address numerous Maine Learning Results.
 This class is for librarians interested in learning how to incorporate the books nominated for Maine’s Chickadee Award into their library programs, or for teachers who want the books to become more than one time read-a-louds.
 All of the books on each year’s list provide opportunities for children to investigate authors, illustrators, stories, art, genres, formats, and curricular connections.
 In this class, participants will explore ways to use the annual Chickadee List to promote a common language and sense of community within a school.
 Although only K-4 students are allowed to vote for their favorite books, these ten books can be used to extend and support research and to model reading strategies at any grade level.
 The books on the list are so much more than good readalouds, and participants in this course will create ways to incorporate the books and the Chickadee Project across the curriculum and even throughout an entire school.

-EDPS 598 Common Core Math Standards - Integration and Implementation 3 grad credits (Maine Dept of Certification will allow this course to be used towards re-certification, not for first time certification)
+EDPS 598 Common Core Math Standards - Integration and Implementation 3 grad credits

 This course is designed for K – 12 educators who are searching for a better understanding of the Common Core Standards and their relativity to current trends in instruction.
 Grade specific standards will be explored along with implementation tools, methods, techniques and resources.